Orville E. Babcock: Historical reputation

 Scholars note Babcock's high class standing at West Point, engineering skills, and bravery during the American Civil War.
 Babcock also has been noted positively for his association with the antislavery views of the Radical Republicans.
 Historians also make positive mention of Babcock's post-White House career, noting that he served for eight years as a government lighthouse inspector and engineer, and did so capably and honestly.

 Historians are critical of Babcock's political power as Grant's White House military aide, shielded by Grant, and not subject to resignation.
 Historians are also highly suspicious of Babcock's unauthorized Santo Domingo annexation pre-agreement.
 However, land acquisition by treaty was not uncommon, as the United States had acquired Alaska by treaty under the Johnson Administration, with Senator Charles Sumner's full support in the Senate.
 The opposition to Santo Domingo also had to do with the racism against the island's black population.
 The treaty of Alaska had been made with white Russians.
 Babcock did not have any aversion with Santo Domingo blacks being citizens of the United States.
-Babcock also envisioned Santo Domingo as a capital enterprise by American investment, due to the islands abundant natural resources.
+Babcock also envisioned Santo Domingo as a capital enterprise by American investment, due to the island's abundant natural resources.

 Babcock's reputation, however, was marred also by his involvement in the Gold Ring, taking New York Customs House kickbacks, the Whiskey Ring, and the Safe Burglary Conspiracy.
 Most historians agree that Babcock betrayed Grant while President, and remain perplexed at Grant's loyalty to his wartime comrade, including Grant's unprecedented White House deposition on Babcock's behalf.
 In defending Babcock, Grant was not fully candid with the truth in his own testimony, probably to protect his family and his presidency from further scandal.
 With Babcock's reputation largely narrowed to observations about his corruption, loyalty to Grant, and wartime bravery, historians are generally not able to consider him in a wider context because he did not author an autobiography, nor has he been the subject of an extended biography.
 Historian William McFeely criticized Babcock for ignoring ethical values in the spirit of opportunism and personal gain.